Engee documentation

 Main

-# Specify sensor array as — antenna array design method
+# Specify sensor array as — the method of setting the antenna array

 Array (no subarrays) | Partitioned array | Replicated subarray